+Bring learning to life at Franklin Park Conservatory and Botanical Gardens.
 School groups from Pre-K through high school enjoy active learning experiences with native and exotic plants, insects, birds, science, the environment and the arts that correlate to ODE Academic Content Standards.
-To review the 2013-2014 school programs and their detailed descriptions, please download a printable brochure here.

-All programs are 45 minutes long.
-There is ample opportunity to explore the Conservatory before or after your school program (10am–5pm every day).
+Programs are 45 minutes long with many opportunities to explore the Conservatory before and after your school program (10am – 5pm daily).

 Visit the Hot Shop – Watch local, professional gaffers demonstrate the art of glass blowing during this 25-minute program.
 Free with admission.
 The Hot Shop hours available online or inquire upon arrival at the Visitor Center.

-Pacific Island Water Garden, Dorthy M. Davis Showhouse, and John F. Wolfe Palm House - Visit the plant collections not included on your guided biome tour!
-Don’t forget the Zen Terrace, The Grove, and outdoor courtyards.
+Pacific Island Water Garden, Dorothy M. Davis Showhouse, and John F. Wolfe Palm House – Visit the plant collections not included on your guided biome tour.
+Don’t forget the Zen Terrace, The Grove and outdoor courtyards.

 ScottsMiracle-Gro Community Garden Campus and Outdoor Spaces – Stroll through the grounds of the Campus, visit the trial garden plots and explore the park.